native-it/ModalSwiftUI/README.md

 ## What do you mean?

-Currently, SwiftUI has the ability to display a custom modal view using the `.sheet` and `.fullscreen` modifiers, but with limited customization options.
+Currently, SwiftUI has the ability to display a custom modal view using the `.sheet` and `.fullScreenCover` modifiers, but with limited customization options.
 Several key shortcomings exist in SwiftUI's modal approach:

 ❌ It's not possible to change the transition appearance (animation)